 Decision Making Process

 The applications will be assessed by a panel of four and bursaries awarded on the greatest need.
 Applicants will be informed, in writing, of the panel’s decision by the end of the following week.
-Should your application be successful you will be expected to sign the 16-19 Bursary Fund Contract 2017-2018 with the school.
+Should your application be successful you will be expected to sign the 16-19 Bursary Fund Contract 2019-2020 and adhere to these terms.

 Payments and Conditions of Bursary